coderjason2231/Adil-Aliev-Elfu-23-Cource-work/README.md

 ## Future Prospects
 - **Scalability**: Future versions can integrate more advanced storage solutions (like relational or NoSQL databases) to handle increased data volumes and provide faster access and redundancy.
-- **Interface Improvement**: Transitioning to a web-based interface could significantly enhance user experience and accessibility, supporting a broader range of functionalities like real-time data updates and multi-user access.
-- **Feature Expansion**: Additional features such as scheduling, financial management, and advanced analytics could be added to transform the system into a comprehensive educational management suite.
+- **Feature Expansion**: Additional features such as scheduling, financial management,theachers base, and advanced analytics could be added to transform the system into a comprehensive educational management suite.
-- **Integration Capabilities**: Developing an open API would allow the system to integrate with other platforms, making it a versatile tool that can operate within a larger educational technology ecosystem.
+- **Integration Capabilities**: Developing an open API would allow the system to integrate with other platforms like (MOODLE) or (Outlook) to inform students about their grades and other infrmation for users, making it a poweful tool that can operate within a larger educational technology ecosystem.